 We are also supporting the Horticultural Trade Association (HTA) led initiative to reduce the volume of non-recyclable black plastic used with the horticultural industry through the introduction of taupe coloured plant pots.
 The taupe coloured pots are carbon pigment free making them widely recyclable through kerbside recycling schemes.

-We capture rainwater from the roof of our greenhouse to reuse on our nursery.
+We capture rainwater from the roof of our greenhouse and multi-span poly tunnels to reuse on our plant area and nursery.

 We water our plants in the morning or evening to ensure that water is used efficiently and not lost to evaporation during the heat of the day.